TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Orange slime is called ichor
     * Purple slime is called ender slime
     * Magma cream is often considered a fifth slime type, so is blood
+* Slimy Saplings
+    * Saplings now have slimy wood variants instead of congealed slime for the stems
+    * Slimy wood has a hard outer bark layer and a squishy inner slimy wood layer, meaning the effective tool changes when stripping
+    * Slimeballs are still dropped from the leaves, just in smaller quantities
+    * slimy saplings can now be melted in a smeltery

 # Tools